lightkurve/lkspacecraft/README.rst

 .. code:: python

-   from lkorbit import KeplerSpacecraft
+   from lkspacecraft import KeplerSpacecraft

    ks = KeplerSpacecraft()
    ks.start_time, ks.end_time

-All times in ``lkorbit`` use ``astropy.time.Time`` objects.
+All times in ``lkspacecraft`` use ``astropy.time.Time`` objects.
 Using the ``get_spacecraft_position`` or ``get_spacecraft_velocity`` functions will provide you with the position or velocity in cartesian coordinates, for example

 .. code:: python

-   from lkorbit import KeplerSpacecraft from astropy.time import Time
+   from lkspacecraft import KeplerSpacecraft from astropy.time import Time

    ks = KeplerSpacecraft()